MaterializeInc/materialize/doc/user/content/ops/diagnosing-using-sql.md

 order by sum(mas.records) desc;
 ```

+We've also bundled a [memory usage visualization tool](https://materialize.com/docs/ops/monitoring/#memory-usage-visualization)
+to aid in debugging.
+The amount of memory used my Materialize should
+correlate to the number of arrangement records that are displayed by
+the visual interface.

 ### How can I check whether work is distributed equally across workers?

 Work is distributed across workers by the hash of their keys.
 Thus, work can